algorandfoundation/docs/docs/get-started/tokenization/nft.md

     const reserveAddr = undefined;
     const freezeAddr = undefined;
     const clawbackAddr = undefined;
-    const decimals = 1;     // Fractionalized NFTs MUST be a power of 10 larger than 1: 10, 100, 1000, ...
-    const total = 10;       // Fractionalized NFTs MUST be equal to the logarithm in base 10 of total number of units: 10(total) * .1(each) = 1.0
+    const decimals = 1;     // Decimals MUST be equal to the logarithm in base 10 of total number of units: 10 const total = 10;       // Total MUST be a power of 10 larger than 1: 10, 100, 1000, ...(total) * .1(each) = 1.0
     const txn = algosdk.makeAssetCreateTxnWithSuggestedParamsFromObject({
         from: alice.addr,
         total,